fraxflax/nw-watchdog/README.md

 --ifcup='ip link add wg0 type wireguard ; ip link set wg0 up ; wg setconf wg0 /etc/wireguard/wg0.conf ; ip address add 10.0.0.2 peer 10.0.0.1 dev wg0 ; getent ahostsv4 wgserver.my.dom | grep -oE "^[0-9.]+" | uniq | while read addr; do ip route add $addr/32 via `ip route show default | head -1 | cut -d" " -f3` ; done ; ip route add 0.0.0.0/1 via 10.0.0.1 dev wg0 src 10.0.0.2 ; ip route add 128.0.0.0/1 via 10.0.0.1 dev wg0 src 10.0.0.2 2>/dev/null'
 ```

-We use `--no-ping-nexthop` as the nexthop is the same as the <ins>TARGET</ins> peer-to-peer address we monitor the connection for (in reality we don't need to specify it as it is the default behaviour if the <ins>TARGET</ins> address is the same as the nexthop address).
+We use `--no-ping-nexthop` as the NEXTHOP is the same as the <ins>TARGET</ins> peer-to-peer address we monitor the connection for (in reality we don't need to specify it as it is the default behaviour if the <ins>TARGET</ins> address is the same as the NEXTHOP address).

 #### <ins>Several VPN paths with one preferred interface: